 All Eurocodes are currently under revision.
 This lecture will explain the main coming changes and improvements of Eurocode 5 Part 1-2.
+For example design model for CLT.
 Description of the procedure for revision will be shortly explained.

-Alar Just is a professor of structural engineering at Tallinn University of Technology and a researcher at RISE Research Institutes of Sweden.
+Alar Just is a professor at Tallinn University of Technology and a researcher at RISE Research Institutes of Sweden.
 He completed his dissertation on fire resistance of timber frame assemblies in 2010.
-From 2010 he has worked as a researcher at RISE Research Institutes of Sweden where his research is related to fire resistance of timber structures.
-He has conducted more than 200 fire tests and is currently supervising 3 PhD students in the field of fire resistance of timber structures.
-Other than RISE ad Tallinn University, he has regular courses at Linneaus University and London City University.
-Dr Just is also a reviewer for several scientific journals, in the scientific board of the conferences Structures in Fire, Wood Building Forum, and Wood and Fire.
-Dr Just was a core group member of COST Action FP1404 “Fire safe use of bio-based building products” and is a head of Estonian delegation in CEN TC 250 SC 5.
+Dr. Just has been working as a Chief Engineer at the structural design office for 15 years where lead the design of many timber buildings and bridges.
+From 2010 he works as a researcher at RISE Research Institutes of Sweden where his research is related to fire resistance of timber structures.
+He has conducted more than 200 fire tests.
+Dr. Just is a professor of Structural Engineering at Tallinn University of Technology.
+Beside home university he has regular courses at Linneaus University.
+Dr. Just is reviewer for several scientific journals, in the scientific board of the conferences Structures in Fire, Wood Building Forum and Wood and Fire.
+He is a head of Estonian delegation in CEN TC 250 SC 5 and member of the Estonian mirror committee EVS TK13.
 He is member of TC250 - SC5.T4 project team, drafting the next generation of EN 1995-1-2.